 7. Shake Down That Old Routine:

 You may be in a situation where you feel bored with training.
-You are training twice a week at your club with a gym session in between yet you don't see an improvement and your interest is just not there.
+You are training twice per week at your club with a gym session in between yet you don't see an improvement and your interest is just not there.
 Assess your weekly routine, perhaps try some cross training or seek the advice of a trainer at the gym.

 Click Image To Enlarge.